 Therefore, it is necessary to study how to authorize a UE for acting as the intermediate node i.e an AIoT reader.

-NOTE: According to TR 38.769 [5], the intermediate UE for Device 1, 2b and C are all in the scope of this issue.

 4.1.2 Security threats

-Editor’s Note: Threats are FFS.
+If the 5GC do not authorize the UE acting as an intermediate node, the attacker UE may misuse the Ambient IoT services provided by the core and hereby impersonate an authorised intermediate node.

+Editor’s Note: The threats may be refined based on SA2 agreed procedures.

 4.1.3 Potential security requirements

+The 5GS shall be able to support the authorization of the AIoT capable UE as an intermediate node.

 Editor’s Note: Requirements are FFS.

 4.2 Key Issue #2: Authentication for AIoT devices